 Anna joined GSDRC at the Institute of Development Studies in 2013.
 Her PhD, completed in 2013, looked at the decision-making processes behind Norwegian conflict mediation efforts in the Philippines, South Sudan, and Sri Lanka.
 She speaks German, French, Swedish and Arabic.
 She holds a PhD in International Relations from Nanyang Technological University, Singapore.

-The information team provides GSDRC’s online knowledge services, managing the website, including professional development reading packs and the library of research summaries, and a monthly e-bulletin.
+The communications team provides GSDRC’s online knowledge services, managing the website, including professional development reading packs and the library of research summaries, and a monthly e-bulletin.
 The team also manages the publication, dissemination and impact monitoring of GSDRC research outputs.

-Sarah O’Connor, Information Officer
+Sarah O’Connor, Communications Manager

 Sarah has over ten years’ experience in international development, largely in knowledge management roles.
 Before joining the GSDRC at the University of Birmingham in 2008, she was an editor and web manager for an international NGO and also worked in the publishing sector (Oxford University Press and Learning Media Ltd.).
 She holds a BA in English Literature from the University of Oxford.

 Isobel joined the GSDRC at the University of Birmingham in July 2015 from INTRAC, where she supported INTRAC’s Training Programme.
 She holds an MA in Cultural Heritage and International Development from the University of East Anglia.
 She is also Vice Chair of Development in Action, a youth-led development education charity.